 I say here, loud and clear, that Tricia Evy is a great jazz voice… And as she proves with the release of “Usawa“, she is also a great voice of the biguine.

-To reduce her to a formidable vocal organ, as beautiful and talented as she is, would be reductive.
+To reduce her to a formidable vocal organ, as beautiful and talented as it may be, would be simplistic.

 It is the main criterion at the TV show “The Voice”, isn’t it?